greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 For cgroup v1, the output is `tmpfs`.
 For cgroup v2, output is `cgroup2fs`.

-If you want to switch from cgroup v1 to v2, run the following commands:
+You do not need to change your version of cgroup, you can simply skip to [Configuring cgroup v1](#cgroupv1) or [Configuring cgroup v2](#cgroupv2) in order to complete the configuration prerequisites.
+However, if you prefer to switch from cgroup v1 to v2, run the following commands as root:

 - Red Hat 8/Rocky 8/Oracle 8 systems:
     ```
-    sudo grubby --update-kernel=/boot/vmlinuz-$(uname -r) --args="systemd.unified_cgroup_hierarchy=1"
+    grubby --update-kernel=/boot/vmlinuz-$(uname -r) --args="systemd.unified_cgroup_hierarchy=1"
     ```
 - Ubuntu systems:
     ```
-    sudo vim /etc/default/grub
+    vim /etc/default/grub
-    add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=1"
+    # add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=1"
-    sudo update-grub
+    update-grub
     ```

-If you want to switch from cgroup v2 to v1, run the following commands:
+If you want to switch from cgroup v2 to v1, run the following commands as root:

 - Red Hat 8/Rocky 8/Oracle 8 systems:
     ```
-    sudo grubby --update-kernel=/boot/vmlinuz-$(uname -r) --args="systemd.unified_cgroup_hierarchy=0 systemd.legacy_systemd_cgroup_controller"
+    grubby --update-kernel=/boot/vmlinuz-$(uname -r) --args="systemd.unified_cgroup_hierarchy=0 systemd.legacy_systemd_cgroup_controller"
     ```
 - Ubuntu systems:
     ```
-    sudo vim /etc/default/grub
+    vim /etc/default/grub
-    add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=0"
+    # add or modify: GRUB_CMDLINE_LINUX="systemd.unified_cgroup_hierarchy=0"
-    sudo update-grub
+    update-grub
     ```

-After that, reboot your host and make the changes take effect.
+After that, reboot your host in order for the changes to take effect.

 #### <a id="cgroupv1"></a>Configuring cgroup v1

 Complete the following tasks on each node in your Greenplum Database cluster to set up cgroups v1 for use with resource groups:

-1. If not already installed, install the Control Groups operating system package on each Greenplum Database node.
-The command that you run to perform this task will differ based on the operating system installed on the node.
-You must be the superuser or have `sudo` access to run the command:

-    ```
-    sudo yum install libcgroup-tools
-    ```

-2. Locate the cgroups configuration file `/etc/cgconfig.conf`.
+1. Locate the cgroups configuration file `/etc/cgconfig.conf`.
 You must be the superuser or have `sudo` access to edit this file:

     ```
-    sudo vi /etc/cgconfig.conf
+    vi /etc/cgconfig.conf
     ```

-3. Add the following configuration information to the file:
+1. Add the following configuration information to the file:

     ```
     group gpdb {